Jupyter is an umbrella project for different software tools.

 As a short overview, the Jupyter system at ETH consist of the following parts:

 - : A JupyterHub runs in the cloud environment and is assigned directly to an existing Moodle course.
-Each JupyterHub is individually customizable and scalable and assignes a seperate JupyterLab to each user.
+Each JupyterHub is individually customizable and scalable and assignes a seperate JupyterLab environment to each user.

 - : The JupyterLab is the interactive development environment, which offers text, programming, data visualization as well a whole programming environment and more.
-In a moodle course each user will have his/her own JupyterLab environment setup, which stays consistent across sessions.
+In a Moodle course, each user will have his/her own JupyterLab environment setup, which stays consistent across sessions.

-- : The predecessor of JupyterLab was called Jupyter Notebook, a less feature rich environment.
-Often a single working document within JupyterLab is also referred to as a Jupyter Notebook, which are recognized by the distinct file extension .ipynb.
+- : The predecessor of JupyterLab was called JupyterNotebook, a less feature rich environment.
+Often a single working document within JupyterLab is also referred to as a JupyterNotebook, which are recognized by the distinct file extension .ipynb.

-Text: Within a Jupyter Notebook text usually is written in Markdown (a simplified way to structure text) but also Latex and HTML are supported.
+Text: Within a JupyterNotebook text usually is written in Markdown (a simplified way to structure text) but also Latex and HTML are supported.

-Programming: Each basic Jupyter Notebook file supports either Python or R, which can be chosen while creating a new file.
+Programming: Each basic JupyterNotebook file supports either Python or R, or other programming languages if needed, which can be chosen while creating a new file.

 A general overview of Jupyter can also be found on the projects website https://jupyter.org/ and the documentation site https://docs.jupyter.org/